BrentMRPalmer/CSI4107-A2/README.md

 ##### Query 1

-Below are the first 10 results of our best neural information retrieval system (`cocodr-large-msmarco`) for the query with id `1`.
+Below are the first 10 results of our best neural information retrieval system (`cocodr-large-msmarco`) for the query with ID `1`.
 These were accessed from the `Results.txt` file, which contains the top 100 documents for every query.

 Query 1 is `0-dimensional biomaterials show inductive properties.`